pebblecode/vistazo/README.md

 To ensure the Google OAuth callback is correct ensure you run the site from http://localhost:6100

+To turn on/off maintenance mode on heroku

+    heroku maintenance:on --app [app]
+    heroku maintenance:off --app [app]

 ### Testing

 To run all specs manually